Arkia: Development during the 2000s

 The airline is now owned by Kanaf-Arkia Airlines (70%) and airline employees (30%).
 In 2006, the Nakash brothers of Jordache Enterprises bought Knafaim's 70% share.

 In February 2007, the Israeli Tourism Ministry awarded Arkia a scheduled operator's licence for flights to Dublin, and Larnaca, a destination dropped by El Al. In July 2007, it was announced that the airline planned to file for further scheduled carrier status on routes to New York City and Bangkok, currently served under charter status.
 Furthermore, in early 2008, after the Israeli Tourism Ministry opened up the airline market, the airline applied for scheduled carrier status for routes to Barcelona, Berlin, Moscow, and Paris.
 The licence for Paris was granted in February 2008, and the airline announced that both economy and business class would be offered on this route.
 At this time, the airline also announced that it would add two Boeing 737 aircraft to its fleet within two years, as well as four Boeing 787 Dreamliner aircraft it had on order which were to be delivered in 2012.
 The order for the 787 aircraft was moved to a leasing subsidiary owned by MG Aviation and leased to Norwegian Air Shuttle.
 The order was replaced with an order for four Airbus A330neo aircraft.

 In November 2018, Arkia became the launch customer of the Airbus A321LR when it received its first aircraft of the type.
 In May 2024, Arkia announced it was wet-leasing a Boeing 737-700 from Ukrainian company SkyUp.

 In January 2025, Arkia announced it would begin direct flights between NYC and Tel Aviv starting on 8 February 2025 using Airbus A330-900 aircraft operated by Iberojet.

-In May 2025, Arkia announced it would begin a 2nd direct flight between NYC and Tel Aviv starting in June 2025 using Boeing 787-9 aircraft operated by Neos Air.
+In May 2025, Arkia announced it would begin a 2nd direct flight between NYC and Tel Aviv starting in June 2025 using Boeing 787-9 aircraft operated by Neos.

+In January 2026, Arkia implemented an interline agreement with JetBlue, providing a connection for passengers travelling to and from Israel to have access to JetBlue's network in the U.S. and the Caribbean.

+Arkia announced in July 2026 that two new weekly flights between JFK and TLV would start operating in August on 787-9 aircraft leased from Neos with increased premium seating and that one of its existing flights would be replaced starting in September with an A330-300 leased from Hi Fly.